lukhipolito/AIHR-Test/README.md

 Everything built is fully functional and the project tries to avoid most of the possible errors.
 It's not perfect but handles the problem given.

-#Suggestions for the future:
+###Suggestions for the future:
--- Improve the logics of Calculate method;
+- Improve the logics of Calculate method;
--- Develop a function app to host the courses's business rules and logic;
+- Develop a function app to host the courses's business rules and logic;
--- Develop a function app to host the study plans's business rules and logic;
+- Develop a function app to host the study plans's business rules and logic;
--- Develop a different client frontend with a more popular SPA technology for guaranteed evolution and qualified professionals working on it;
+- Develop a different client frontend with a more popular SPA technology for guaranteed evolution and qualified professionals working on it;
--- Develop a better arquitecture, with proper workflows, data modeling, and error-proof;
+- Develop a better arquitecture, with proper workflows, data modeling, and error-proof;
--- Host the application as a CDN-enabled hosted web page on a cloud, calling the microservices via Lambda functions (in the case of AWS) or any other serverless technology for a better reuse of services;
+- Host the application as a CDN-enabled hosted web page on a cloud, calling the microservices via Lambda functions (in the case of AWS) or any other serverless technology for a better reuse of services;
--- Improve UI/UX;
+- Improve UI/UX;
--- Implement an improved alert/message system.
+- Implement an improved alert/message system.
 This current project makes javascript calls to the 'alert()' function.
 This can be changed into some kind of 'toast' like the ones present in modern popular SPAs;
--- Implement a proper database.
+- Implement a proper database.
 The most common recommendation being a no-SQL one due to a higher amount of writing than reading